michaelneuder/she/README.md

 ## Repo organization:
 - the rails app is in the folder web_app/she_app. this is where all the active code lives.
-- to run the app locally, clone and navigate to the she_app directory and run: 'bin/rails server'
+- to run the app locally, look below in the To Run section
 - to test refrence the Testing.md file in the main directory.

 ## Project description: